tachella/equivariant_bootstrap/README.md

 $$

 where $T_g$ is a group transformation (e.g., rotation, translation, etc.).
 These samples are then used to compute confidence intervals of the MSE and/or pixel-wise variants (or any other statistic of interest).
+Check the paper for more details!

 # Getting Started
 1. Clone the repository